aniruddha7599/AG-CycleDiffusion-Underwater-Enhancement/README.md

 ## 🧪 Training Methodology

-To ensure stability and high-quality convergence, the model is trained using an advanced curriculum broken into distinct phases.
+To ensure stability and a high chance of convergence, the model is trained using a **simplified two-phase curriculum** where the U-Nets are trained to **predict the final, clean image directly**.

 ### Key Features
-* **Noise-Predicting U-Nets**: The core U-Nets are trained to predict the noise that should be removed from an image at any given timestep, which is a robust and standard approach for diffusion models.
+* **Direct Image Prediction**: The U-Nets' objective is to directly predict the denoised image `x0` from a noisy input `xt`, which proved to be more stable for this task.
-* **Five Balanced Losses**: The training is driven by a carefully balanced combination of five loss functions:
+* **Three Core Losses**: The training is driven by a balanced combination of three essential loss functions:
-    1.  **Adversarial Loss**: For style and realism.
+    1.  **Adversarial Loss**: For realism and style.
     2.  **Cycle-Consistency Loss**: For content preservation.
     3.  **Perceptual Loss**: For sharpness and high-frequency details.
-    4.  **Identity Loss**: For color stability and preventing unnecessary changes.
-    5.  **Diffusion Reconstruction Loss**: To anchor the denoising process.
-* **Three-Phase Curriculum**:
+* **Two-Phase Curriculum**:
-    * **Phase 1 (Denoise & Identity)**: Builds a stable foundation for the U-Nets.
-    * **Phase 2 (Content Preservation)**: Activates Cycle and Perceptual losses to learn the structural mapping.
+    * **Phase 1 (Content Preservation)**: The U-Nets are trained with only the Cycle and Perceptual losses to build a stable foundation for content-aware translation.
-    * **Phase 3 (Adversarial Sharpening)**: Gradually introduces the GAN loss to achieve photorealism.
+    * **Phase 2 (Adversarial Sharpening)**: The GAN loss is gradually introduced to refine the output, adding photorealistic detail and perfecting the style.

 ### Performance Optimizations
 * **Fast Diffusion**: Uses a **Cosine Beta Schedule** with only **200 timesteps**.